FOSSEE/sees/ult/ult_4/script.rst

 ..
 R6

-Now, in order to view the same ouput in a file at a new location, we say,
+Now, in order to view the same output in a new file at an other location, we say,

 ..
 L6
 ::